AlexMercedCoder/SencilloDB/documentation/core-concepts.md

 - **`tx` Object**: The callback receives a `tx` object containing methods like `create`, `update`, `find`, etc.
 - **Return Value**: The `transaction` method returns whatever your callback returns.
 - **Safety**: If an error occurs in the callback, the changes are not saved to the file, and the in-memory state is reloaded from the file to ensure consistency.
+- **Concurrency**: Transactions are serialized using a Mutex.
+If multiple transactions are initiated concurrently, they will execute one after another.

 ## Collections and Indexes